This website cannot replace a visit to a medical office. Consult with your physician if you have any medical problem!

-As Professor Pierre Lasjaunias would express as a hope more than 20 yrears ago, some day we would have a pill to treat those diseases.
+As Professor Pierre Lasjaunias would express as a hope in his lectures more than 25 years ago, some day we would have a pill to treat those diseases.

-Though etiology is largely unknown, several genetic associations are known, which have in common wall thinning and weakening of structures.
+Though etiology is largely unknown, several genetic associations are acknowledged, which have in common wall thinning and weakening of structures.
 (Wikipedia)

-Disease is seldom in children and increases with progressive age.
+Prevalence of those ailments is low in children and increases with progressive age.
 Hence we can suspect a nutritional factor.

 Vessel walls are largely made up of connective and elastic tissue, in which lipids are an essential element.

-Thus, I ask myself whether deficit in essential fatty acids is not main responsible factor.
-(Omega 3, 6 …)
+Thus, a deficit in essential fatty acids can be main responsible factor.
+(Omegas 3, 6, 7, 9…)

 Nutrition in modern industrialized society is largely lacking those ones.